What's the Best Type of Physical Gold to Buy?

 So, what is the best type of physical gold to buy?
 There are several key factors to consider when purchasing gold.
 We have listed below the important points about what kinds of gold products to buy and what to look out for when purchasing them.

-How is current Gold Price Forecasted?
+How is current physical Gold Price Forecasted?

 The gold price, commonly referred to as Spot Price, is a term used to describe the price of gold, and is quoted in US dollars per troy ounce.
 The gold price daily updates on your screen are based on the London Bullion Market Association (LBMA), and COMEX in New York daily prices fix for fine gold, which are listed here.
 These prices are based on over-the-counter transactions among key international banks and bullion dealers worldwide.

 The gold price is one of the most vital indicators in the financial markets, and is tracked constantly by thousands of investors across the globe.
 As a result, its value changes constantly.
-At Bullionjoy, you can access up-to-the-minute gold prices, as well as data on silver, platinum and a range of other metals.
-Our bullion products are priced in line with global spot price.
+At Bullionjoy, you can access up-to-the-minute gold prices, as well as data on silver, platinum, and a range of other metals.
+Our bullion products are priced in line with the global spot price.

 The global spot price for gold is based on sale and purchase of large number of London Good Delivery Bars which are 12.5 Kilograms each.
 The spot price shown on our screens is only available to large banks and other financial institutions fixing gold in very large quantities.
 Spot price however forms the basis of the retail price that is charged for bullion for retail sale.

-Main factor for gold spot price
+Main factor for physical gold spot price

 Bullion dealers and traders use the ‘spot price’ of gold as a reference against which they buy, sell and store gold.